Here’s everything you need to know about whether you can use an extension cord with your space heater.

 Most extension cords are not suited for space heaters.

-Someone can trip over long cable
+Someone can trip over the extension cord

 Having a long extension cord in your home also increases the chance of someone tripping over it.